andreaseger/master_presentation/slides/tech/slide02-0.md

 How it works
 ===

-- Architecture
+- trainings process
-- Learnprocess
+- predicting process
-- Testing jobs a.k.a. the API
+- architecture
 - Integrationoptions